gravestench/ds1/README.md

 The DS1 Transcoder package provides a Go implementation for handling DS1 files, which represent "stamp" data used to construct maps within Diablo 2 MPQ archives.
-This package is designed to efficiently work with DS1 tileset files and includes support for both reading and decoding them.
+This package is designed to efficiently work with DS1 map-stamp files.

 ## Project Structure
 * `pkg/` - This directory contains the core DS1 transcoder library.
 This is the